Here, you can learn more about me and my activities in Worthing West.

 With my small team, I aim to respond without delay to any enquiry or problem, meeting and visiting constituents, especially those with family responsibilities and with a disability.

-I will be re-election as Member of Parliament for Worthing West on the 12th of December.
+I was returned as Member of Parliament for Worthing West on the 12th of December 2019.

 Below you may find interest in reading a brief look back over my life and career.